J-Seo/KoCommonGEN-V2/README.md

 ### 🙏 Acknowledgement

-We sincerely appreciate the dedication of Sung Kim, Chanjun Park, and Sanghoon Kim from **Upstage AI** in managing one of the benchmark datasets for the
+We sincerely appreciate the dedication of Chanjun Park, Sanghoon Kim and Sunghun Kim (Sung Kim) from **Upstage AI** in managing one of the benchmark datasets for the
 [Open Ko-LLM LeaderBoard](https://huggingface.co/spaces/upstage/open-ko-llm-leaderboard).